VeriLLMed: Interactive Visual Debugging of Medical Large Language Models with Knowledge Graphs: User Interface

 \subsection{Dataset Overview}

 The \textit{Dataset Overview} (Fig.~\ref{fig:interface}-A) helps users quickly assess overall model behavior and choose which type of reasoning error to investigate first.
-This panel summarizes the distribution of the three error types described in~\cref{sec:error_def} and outcome statistics, including the number of correct and incorrect cases and the overall accuracy (\textbf{R2}, \textbf{R3}).
-Users can select one error type (Fig.~\ref{fig:interface}-a1) to filter the subsequent views so that the \textit{Projection View} and \textit{Path View} focus only on entities and cases associated with the chosen error type.
+The left side summarizes the total number of error cases and the distribution of the three error types described in~\cref{sec:error_def}.
+The right side reports the overall accuracy along with the number of correct and incorrect cases (\textbf{R2}, \textbf{R3}). \cll{R2.5} Users can select one error type (Fig.~\ref{fig:interface}-a1) to filter the subsequent views so that the \textit{Projection View} and \textit{Path View} focus only on entities and cases associated with the chosen error type.
 This interaction helps users derive different debugging implications from different error types.